csunrh1987/bd440/README.txt

 	1. Used CSS to stylize each .html page.
 		a.
 Changed font, background color, alignment, forms, and submit button.
 	2. Reformatted code to properly fit CSS elements.

+Javier Torres
+        1. Added script to check if email matches.
+Prompts user if email is not matching.